vikrantsingh-vs53/react-erpsystem/README.md

 ### Orders Management
 - Shows a list of orders, including details like order ID, customer name, order date, and status.
-- (Optional) Allows viewing of order details, updating the order status, and deletion of orders.
+- Allows viewing of order details, updating the order status, and deletion of orders.
+- Established a calendar

-## Usage
+## Steps to Use

 1. Clone the repository: https://github.com/vikrantsingh-vs53/react-erpsystem.git
 2. Install dependencies: